zachmsdev/Memory-Game/README.md

 # Memory Game

-Memory game with broken images.
-Refresh until the images are correct.The image API is providing broken ones in the mix.
-Need to get my own images in place for a fix.
+Memory game built with React.
+Refresh until the images are correct if issue.

 Working highscore with session storage.

-Practicing React. :)
+Practicing React..

 ## Getting Started